MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Set-AadrmUsageLogStorageAccount.md

 ### -StorageAccount
 Specifies a storage account.

-To obtain the name of this account, use the Management Portal.
+To obtain the name of this account, use the Azure portal.

 ```yaml
 Type: String